Revisions

 What is a revision?

-After you've created an article and saved it for the first time, a revision is automatically logged every time you save an article with some type of change and click the Save button.
+After you've created an article or version and saved it for the first time, a revision is automatically logged every time you save an article with some type of change and click the Save button.
 This means that each revision could be something as small as a corrected typo or changed punctuation mark, or as big as replacing all text of the article.
-Recent Revisions capture changes to the article's text only.
+Recent Revisions capture changes to the article and version's text only.
 So if you just replaced one screenshot for another, that won't be captured.

-Revisions are basically the most recent save log for the article.
+Revisions are basically the most recent save log.
 We automatically save up to ten (10) recent revisions.
 Once you have saved more than ten times, we'll automatically delete the older revisions to maintain a maximum of ten.

 If you're using shared content articles, all revisions for both child and parent article are stored and displayed at the parent article.
 The child article has no revision history of its own.